oracle-livelabs/developer/dev-ai-app-dev-energyutilities-aiexperience/introduction/introduction.md

 ✅ **Start with the demo!
 (Lab 1)**

-Step into SeerGroup’s Energy & Utilities division as a Grid Engineer Advisor.
+Step into SeerGroup’s Energy division as a Grid Engineer Advisor.
 You’ll use an AI-powered DER (Distributed Energy Resources) approval app built on Oracle AI Database to:

 * Review supplier interconnection requests with AI Vector Search, Graph analytics, and RAG